bigskysoftware/htmx/www/api.md

 * `useTemplateFragments:false` - boolean: use HTML template tags for parsing content from the server.
 This allows you to use Out of Band content when returning things like table rows, but it is *not* IE11 compatible.
 * `withCredentials:false` - boolean: allow cross-site Access-Control requests using credentials such as cookies, authorization headers or TLS client certificates
 * `wsReconnectDelay:full-jitter` - string/function: the default implementation of `getWebSocketReconnectDelay` for reconnecting after unexpected connection loss by the event code `Abnormal Closure`, `Service Restart` or `Try Again Later`
-* `scrollBehavior:smooth` - string: the behavior for a boosted link on page transitions.
+* `scrollBehavior:auto` - string: the behavior for a boosted link on page transitions.
 The allowed values are `auto` and `smooth`.
 Smooth will smoothscroll to the top of the page while auto will behave like a vanilla link.

 ##### Example